Spookies658/ST10255309_PROG6221_POE/README.md

 Launch Visual Studios 2022.
 Compile the code on the application using a Console .NET application.
 This should open the file on Visual Studios 2022.
+If you wish to run the Console application within the solution, make sure the Project name next to start is: ST10255309_PROG6221_POE
 Once opened, left click on the start button which is located in the middle of the top taskbar.
 It has a green arrow next to it.
 This should run the application.
 Once the application is running, interact with it to create your recipe.